GREENING LAB | ABOUT US

 Fascinated by the realm of metabolic pathways, she moved to Melbourne in February 2024 to lead research into the structure and function of gas-metabolising enzymes.
 In her free time, Marion enjoys hiking, bouldering, travelling, sending subjectively funny memes to friends and spending time with her family.

-Research Officer: James Lingford
+PhD Student: James Lingford

-jameslJames completed a Bachelor of Science in Genetics (Hons) at the University of Western Australia.
+James completed a Bachelor of Science in Genetics (Hons) at the University of Western Australia.
 Following this he became a research assistant at the Harry Perkins Institute studying RNA binding proteins, and then later moved to Melbourne to be a research assistant at the Walter and Eliza Hall Institute, where he investigated the structure and function of mucosal proteins.
-James is now a research officer in the Greening lab where he’s keen to apply his dual genetics and protein biochemistry skills to investigate the weird and wonderful world of gas consuming microbial proteins.
+James joined the Greening lab as a research assistant in 2023, where he applied his dual genetics and protein biochemistry skills to investigate the weird and wonderful world of gas consuming microbial proteins.
+He transitioned to a PhD in 2025.
 James’s personal scientific hero and all-around role model is Richard Lewontin.
 In his spare time you can find James reading a book while cuddling his two dogs, or discussing a terrible movie with his wife.

 ResearchGate | Scholar

-PhD Student: Ashleigh Kropp
+PhD Student: Yongyi Peng

-PhD Student: Parth Sharma
+Co-Supervised PhD: Parth Sharma

-parthParth completed his Bachelor of Science and Master of Science in Biotechnology from Veer Narmad South Gujarat University, and Madurai Kamaraj University respectively.
+Parth completed his Bachelor of Science and Master of Science in Biotechnology from Veer Narmad South Gujarat University, and Madurai Kamaraj University respectively.
 During his postgraduation dissertation, he studied secondary metabolite production from endophytic fungi.
 Following his Masters, he worked on multiple research projects exploring microbiomes of hotspring (Gujarat Biotechnology Research Centre), river (National Institute of Oceanography), and marine (Gujarat Technological University) environments.
-As his PhD project at Lappan and Greening groups, he is investigating microbial primary succession in meteorites and glacier forelands via culture-independent techniques.
+In his PhD project at the Lappan and Greening groups, he is investigating microbial primary succession in meteorites and glacier forelands via culture-independent techniques.
 In his free time, he likes to train in the gym for field work, play video games, binge watch, and relax with friends.

 Industrial Microbiology Team

-Team Leader: Dr Gaofeng Ni
+Team Leader: Dr Surbhi Jain

 Gaofeng uses culture-independent and culture-dependent approaches to study microbiota in natural and engineered environments.
 Before joining the Greening lab, he worked on a range of projects including bioelectrochemical systems, microbial sulfur metabolism, extremophiles (PhD, Linnaues University, Sweden and Wetsus, European Centre of Excellence for Sustainable Water Technology, Netherlands), microbial nitrogen and carbon metabolism and wastewater-based epidemiology (Postdoc, the University of Queensland, and Queensland University of Technology, Australia).
 He is a recipient of the Advance Queensland Industry Research Fellowship.
 He also enjoys cooking, sports, and music.